What is Oblique Imagery?

 When Was the Johnson County Oblique Imagery Flown?

-The 2016 oblique imagery was flown in late February and early March 2016 in an attempt to capture "leaf off" conditions.
+The current oblique imagery was flown in early Spring 2021 in an attempt to capture "leaf off" conditions.
 Oblique imagery was

 also collected, and is available, for even-numbered years* from 2006-2018 and odd-numbered years from 2019-current.

 *The 2008 oblique photography is unavailable via the public web application, however; myAIMS users can access the 2008 oblique photos by contacting us.

 Public Web Access:

 and search by address, tax id number or latitude and longitude.
 Multiple property views are available